LiuYuancheng/PLC_and_RTU_Simulator/BACnet_PLC_Simulator/Readme.md

 ------

 ### 1. Introduction

+The BACnet (Building Automation and Control Networks) is an open communication protocol defined in ANSI/ASHRAE 135 and ISO 16484-5.
+It is widely used in building automation to integrate systems such as HVAC, lighting, energy management, security, and access control.
+By providing a common communication language, BACnet enables devices from different manufacturers to interoperate seamlessly.

 The **Python ISO 16484-5 BACnet Simulator** is designed to construct virtual building-automation components—such as HVAC, lighting, security, and environmental monitoring systems—within an OT cyber twin/range environment.
 It serves as both a learning platform and a testing bench for BACnet-based building automation applications, enabling users to explore protocol behavior without requiring physical building-automation hardware.